Taff, Steve, PhD, OTR/L, FNAP, FAOTA

 Teaching Roles

-In the MSOT program, Dr. Taff leads Applied Learning Strategies in Practice and Teaching and assists in the Professional Identity and Practice I and II courses.
-In the OTD program, he teaches Leading Change and Justice in the Profession.
+In the MSOT program, Dr. Taff leads M01 6535 Professional Identity and Practice III: Role of Occupational Therapists in Academic and Clinical Education Settings.
+In the OTD program, he teaches M01 6730 Leadership in Occupational Therapy.
 In the PhD program, Dr. Taff guides the Teaching Practicum.

 Education